 Active surveillance for SAE and AE will be completed for participants in the 60 clusters selected for more detailed data collection on a number of secondary outcomes and other variables.
-In the facilities, 4-11 month old infants will be invited to the health facilities two weeks after their first MDA and 6-8-months-old infants after their second or third MDA, for AMR testing, other biological sample collection, and growth assessment.
-At this visit, a study nurse or another trained stydy team member will also interview a caregiver about symptoms that the infant has experienced after the azithromycin MDA and that may possibly be related to it.
+Infants aged 4-11 month old will be invited to the health facilities or central location in a village two weeks after the 4th round of MDA has been conducted in their communities.
+At this visit, a study nurse or another trained study team member will also interview a caregiver about symptoms that the infant has experienced after the azithromycin MDA and that may possibly be related to it.